petarlesina/twitch_bot/README.md

 # twitch_bot
-fun little exercise making a Twitch bot in python
+fun exercise making a Twitch bot in python for a friend